-Subway tile has experienced a very smooth transition into modern aesthetics with its sleek finish and large role in the “farmhouse chic” trend.
-While other interior design trends have come and gone, subway tile has maintained its sophistication and timeless quality.
+The Subway Ceramics collection of subway tile continues to experience a smooth transition into modern aesthetics with its sleek finish and large role in the “farmhouse chic” trend.
+While other interior design trends have come and gone, subway tile has maintained its timeless design, quality, and sophistication.